-Rule 4: Keep Your Children Safe By Being a Safe Driver Yourself
+Rule 4: Practice Safe Driving with Kids by Being a Safe Driver Yourself

 If you don’t worry about the quality and capability of your own driving, then none of these tips will be of much help.
 Keep your eyes on the road, make sure you are awake, focused, and sober.
 Keep your kids safe!

 Jenny Hartley further warns that “parents must choose to be intentional about the way they interact with technology in the car.
 We depend on our phones for so much more than texting that it is not as simple as putting them in the dashboard.
 Yet we can make more intentional choices as parents, such as enabling Bluetooth and installing proper phone mounts for navigation purposes that allow us to remain hands-free and put our children’s safety first.”